nooralteneiji/Happiness-Without-Borders/README.md

 - Outward Mean: This represents the average outward migration weight over the years.
 It starts at approximately 9571 in 2005, decreases to around 7902 in 2010, and then further declines to about 7174 in 2015.

-Trends for Happiness:
-- Happiness Difference Mean: Represents the average happiness difference over the years.
-The happiness difference is calculated as the difference between two happiness metrics (happiness_source_mean and happiness_target_mean) and is used as an indicator of the happiness change due to migration.
-The happiness difference seems to have a negative trend from -0.025 in 2010 to -0.023 in 2015.

 Implications:
-1. Migration Trends: The decreasing trends in transit mean, return mean, and outward mean migration weight indicate that there might have been changes in migration patterns over the years.
+The decreasing trends in transit mean, return mean, and outward mean migration weight indicate that there might have been changes in migration patterns over the years.
 The decrease in transit migration weight suggests a reduction in the number of people migrating between two countries which they are not originally from.
 Similarly, the decline in return and outward migration weights indicates a possible decrease in the number of people returning to their home countries or leaving their home countries, respectively.

-2. Happiness Levels: The negative trend in happiness_difference_mean implies that, on average, people are migrating to countries that are less happier.

 ### Which countries are people migrating to?
 [REMOVE INSIGNIFICANT COUNTRIES W OVERLAPPING LABELS]